cbejensen/ale-website/resources/README.md

 equation as well, since we pay them for the ability to post listings en masse on eBay.

-The new web application's structure is based on the MVC architecture.
+The new web application's structure is based on the MVC pattern.
 It takes all (non-ajax) requests at /index.php, and routes them based on data in the URL.
 Ajax requests are routed in a very similar manner.